michiya/azure-storage-logging/README.rst

 ------

-* Follow the instructions below if you want to use this package with Windows Azure storage emulator that is bundled with Windows Azure SDK:
+* Follow the instructions below if you want to use this package with Azure storage emulator that is bundled with Microsoft Azure SDK:

-    * If your application is not going to run on Windows Azure compute emulator, set ``EMULATED`` environment variable as ``True`` at first.
+    * If your application is not going to run on Azure compute emulator, set ``EMULATED`` environment variable as ``True`` at first.

     * specify nothing for the *account_name* and the *account_key*,